CatSkald/kolomyia-elders/README.md

 ## Local development

-1. `npm run preview` to view.
+1. `npm run build` to build and watch.
-1. Optionally in a separate terminal: `npm run build` to watch.
+1. In separate terminal: `npm run preview` to view.

 ## Deploy